Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 ### Lesson 1 proper

 The file  [Lesson1.Java](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/Lesson1.Java) is in the Java package [com.travelport.uapi.unit1](https://github.com/iansmith/travelport-uapi-tutorial/tree/master/src/com/travelport/uapi/unit1).
 You'll notice that in the web-viewable version of this tutorial, we often make the names of files and packages direct links into the github repository for the tutorial.
 This makes it easy for those that just want to read the tutorial without "playing along at home" by compiling/running all the examples.

 Let's examine the `main` method of Lesson 1:

-{% highlight Java %}
+{% highlight java %}

 public static void main(String[] argv) {
 	//
 	// PING REQUEST